eromatiya/the-glorious-dotfiles/README.md

   | ![Screenshot](https://github.com/ilovecookieee/Glorious-Dotfiles/blob/master/screenshots/anti-aliased-bars.png) |

-# ABOUT WIDGETS AND MODULES
+## ABOUT WIDGETS AND MODULES
 + Music Widget:
   - You need a song with hard-coded album cover for music widget to display its cover.
 + Backdrop effect or the blurring of modals/dialogs background:
- - You can add/remove the dialog backdrop effect in `awesome/configuration/client/rules.lua`.
-Just search for `dialog` and set `drawBackdrop` to true/false in the properties.
-You can also just load/unload the module in `rc.lua`.
+  - Toggle the backdrop effect by setting the `drawBackdrop` to **true/false** in rules or by adding/removing a comment of this module in `rc.lua`.
 + Weather and email widget:
- - Requires your credentials.
+ - Credentials required.
 + Menu module:
   - Using `xdg-menu`.
 Requires manual intervention to generate a list of application.
 Instruction:
     - Install `xdg-menu`.
 In Arch, it is called `archlinux-xdg-menu` It generates a list of applications installed.